 1 – A day before, thoroughly check the weather forecast to dive the Gozo Blue Hole: I was well warned by St Andrew’s Divers Cove that sometimes the winds make the Blue Hole undivable, at times for several days in a row.
 We thought it would be ok on my first attempt, but once we arrived, big waves were crashing on the Azure Window.
 So be ready to keep some flexibility in your schedule.
 So yes, I had to return a second time to Gozo to dive the Blue Hole during my week in Malta!

 2 – All the best food and wine in Malta come from Gozo: With many fields and vineyards around, it means high-quality food!
-If you have the opportunity to visit the Citadel at lunch time, the restaurant Ta’Rikardu (Triq il-Fosos, Cittadella, Victoria) is offering local food coming from the farm of the owner (which can be visited).
-Food lovers will be in heaven there, the specialty of the house are the homemade ravioli stuffed with the cheese from Rikardu’s farm!
+If you have the opportunity to visit the Citadel at lunchtime, the restaurant Ta’Rikardu (Triq il-Fosos, Cittadella, Victoria) is offering local food coming from the farm of the owner (which can be visited).
+Food lovers will be in heaven there, the specialty of the house is the homemade ravioli stuffed with the cheese from Rikardu’s farm!
 Regarding wine, I tried the red, white and rosé and they were all perfectly balanced wines.
 The reason we don’t see Gozo wine abroad is that the production is too small, so they keep it for the domestic market.
 Remember, I’m French, so wine quality matters to me!

 3 – There is so much more to see in Gozo than the Azure Window: that was the frustrating point actually for me, Gozo may be small, but there is so much to see.
 Even in 2 days there, I think I just had a tiny glimpse of its treasures.
 I gave you the highlights of my visit but if you want to stay longer you can consider visiting these other extraordinary places: The Calypso Cave viewpoint over the most beautiful sandy beach of Gozo, Ramla Bay, Mgarr ix-Xini is long narrow creek perfect for free diving in small underwater caves, Ġgantija Megalithic Temple might be one of the oldest in the world, and from Ta’Kenuna Tower in Nadur you can have the best view of Comino and Malta for your collection of travel selfies.
 You just can’t get bored!